wp-plugins/tpg-get-posts/trunk/readme.txt

 4. Usage page - documentation on options and styling

 == Changelog ==
+= 2.4.0 =
+* allow slugs to be used in the cat option
+* correct typo in tpg-get-post-style css
+* update doc for new feature and correct small typos

 = 2.3.0 =
 * add cat option to replace category & category_name
 * update doc to show how to select custom post type